Rohit-Solanki-6105/Python-chess/README.md

 </div>
 <span style="padding: 30px">

->If you update this game or make any chenges that makes this game better then let me know at <span style="color: lightblue;">solanki.rohit6105@gmail.com</span>
+>If you update this game or make any changes that makes this game better then let me know at <span style="color: lightblue;">solanki.rohit6105@gmail.com</span>
 </span>